bsdimp/freebsd-git-docs/mini-primer.md

 ## Selecting a Specific Version

-In git, the 'git checkout' command can not only checkout branches, but it can also checkout a specific version.
+In git, the 'git checkout' checks out both branches and specific versions.
 Git's versions are the long hashes rather than a sequential number.
-You saw them above in the conflict when it said it couldn't apply "646e0f9cda11".

 When you checkout a specific version, just specify the hash you want on the command line (the git log command can help you decide which